 What is a business associate?

+A business associate is a person or company that performs certain functions or activities that involve the use or disclosure of protected health information (PHI) for a covered entity.
 In a nutshell, the role of a business associate is to help covered entities comply with the HIPAA Privacy Rule.

 Since Oracle Eloqua is a cloud-based service that stores protected health information (PHI) on behalf of a covered entity, it is certainly considered a business associate.